Interview with Jesse Myers, BCELT Class of 2011By Bridge

 This post was written by Matthew Clark

 Over recent years, distance learning has exploded in higher education, with degrees available in almost every discipline spanning from undergraduate to doctorate programs.
 There are several benefits to distance learning, the most obvious being the flexibility and convenience of taking the course anywhere you have an internet connection.
-Earlier this year, Bridge launched the BCELT (Bridge Certificate in English Language Teaching; pronounced “bee-selt”) an innovative distance-learning solution for teachers interested in obtaining a TEFL certification online.
-This is a dynamic, comprehensive course—the perfect base for new teachers just launching their TEFL careers or a great addition to the portfolio of the most seasoned of teachers (did I mention you can obtain three graduate-level credits from the University of Northern Colorado?).
+Earlier this year, Bridge launched the BCELT (Bridge Certificate in English Language Teaching; pronounced “bee-selt”) an innovative distance-learning solution for teachers interested in obtaining TEFL certification online.
+This is a dynamic, comprehensive TEFL course—the perfect base for new teachers just launching their TEFL careers or a great addition to the portfolio of the most seasoned of teachers (did I mention you can obtain three graduate-level credits from the University of Northern Colorado?).

 But, why take our word for it?

 I recently sat down with Jesse Myers, a teacher at Laredo Middle School (Cherry Creek Schools).
 Jesse has almost 15 years of cumulative teaching experience, a BA in Elementary Ed and a Master’s in Special Education – Affective Needs.
 He is also one of our first BCELT course graduates.

 Tell us about your international travel and teaching background.